 Woman in yellow shaking hands with a colleague in an office.

-What's the Average Income in the U.S.?
+What's the Average Income in the United States?

 4 min read

-2. The average American salary in 2022 was $61,900.
+2. The average salary in 2023 for an individual worker was $65,470.

 3. Demographics like location, occupation, race, and gender significantly influence average wages.

-The average income in the United States
+The average income in the United State

 Income includes not only pay but also money from investments, gifts, and more.
 Because of this, the average annual income in the United States may not reflect the average American’s financial reality.
 Income inequality skews the numbers, making it seem like a typical person makes much more than they really do.
 Other financial measures provide a more accurate picture.